 Choosing an air ambulance

 People are used to looking for air transportation based on price, just as they may do for personal travel.
-But air patient travel involves more than transportation.
+But air medical travel involves more than transportation.
 It is also a health care service operating under difficult and often changing circumstances.
 Also, there is little government or other regulatory oversight of the air ambulance industry.
-It is very important for consumers to ask questions before making a decision.
-Mayo Clinic Medical Transport staff are available to help answer any questions.
+It is very important to ask questions before you make a decision.
+Mayo Clinic Ambulance Service staff is available to help answer any questions.

 Questions to ask